Donald Trump And Kim Jong-Un’s Vietnam Summit Ends In Disagreement Over Sanctions

 He explained that the North Korean leader had offered to get rid of some parts of the country’s nuclear infrastructure, including the major Yongbyon nuclear complex, yet did not want to give away certain parts of the program like his covert uranium plants.
 Trump added that while the secluded country was willing to “denuke a large portion” of the targeted areas, the United States could not give up all the sanctions just based on that offer.

-And while there is no specific plan for a third summit, their current agreement will carry on, and North Korea will continue to suspend missile and nuclear tests, as they had previously agreed during their Singapore meeting in 2018.
+And while there is no specific plan for a third summit, their current agreement will carry on.
+North Korea will continue to suspend missile and nuclear tests, as they had previously agreed during their Singapore meeting in 2018.
 In exchange for that, America will not take part in any joint military exercises with South Korea, which Trump had already claimed was “unfair” as it costs “$100 million to do it.”

 Donald Trump and Kim Jong Un appeared relaxed and friendly as they began a social dinner today in Hanoi.
 "Our relationship is a very special relationship," Trump said. https://t.co/12UPTKiFrs pic.twitter.com/mO0CBC7Fqq